pmean/build-website/text/05/ModeratorVariable.md

 There are additional terms used in the research literature such as mediator variable and intervening variable.
-I generally try to avoid using these terms, and even shy away from the commonly used term
+I generally try to avoid using these terms, and even shy away from the commonly used term "confounding variable."
-\"confounding variable.\"

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Covariate adjustment](../category/CovariateAdjustment.html).